zicna/js-rails-as-api-using-fast-json-api/README.md

 The files in this lesson were populated using the API-only Rails build.
 Run `rails db:migrate` and `rails db:seed` to follow along.

+> Note: the Fast JSON API gem is no longer being maintained, but it's still a
+> good tool to learn the basics of serialization that can also be applied
+> with other tools.

 ## Introduce the Fast JSON API

 The Fast JSON API is a JSON serializer for Rails APIs.
 It provides a way for us